setms/book/docs/introduction/software-engineering.md

 Organizations achieve immensely different outcomes, even in level playing fields.
 Some organizations outperform their competitors in every important dimension, _all at once_.

-@@Kim2023 claim to understand why.
+@@Kim2023 claims to understand why.
-They say all organizations are sociotechnical systems, where different types of work happen in different layers:
+The authors say all organizations are sociotechnical systems, where different types of work happen in different layers:

 1. The technical objects people work on, like source code.